 The bike trails in Alabama list starts with Forever Wild Trails, located at Beaver Creek Trails, Dothan in Alabama.
 It is a 10-mile long trail system with 6 separate trail loops.
 These loops stay connected through bridges.

 Forever Wild has bike repair stations, changing rooms, and a pump track.
 These trails are meant for beginner to intermediate riders.
 Dothan Leisure Services offer the trail map and other information on their website, http://www.dothan.org/544/Forever-Wild-Trails.

-The trails are well maintained and fairly flat with little bumps.
-Birds and squirrels are found in abundance with frogs, snakes, and some fish.
+The trails are well maintained and relatively flat with tiny bumps.
+Birds and squirrels are abundant with frogs, snakes, and some fish.
 There is also a parking lot.
 The management provides personal maps to visitors.
 Entrance is free, and the trails remain open throughout the year.

 2. Tannehill Ironworks Bike Trails

-If you are looking for some challenging biking experience in the mountains, then try Tannehill Bike Trails.
-Initially, biking in the settings of historic buildings, Iron and Steel Museum, and an old cotton gin everyone suspects about any mountain biking experience.
+Initially, biking in the settings of historic buildings, the Iron and Steel Museum, and an old cotton gin, everyone suspects about any mountain biking experience.
 But as you go through rock outcroppings and creeks with a fabulous topography, you encounter one of the best mountain biking experiences.
+If you are looking for some challenging mountain biking experience, try Tannehill Bike Trails.